NanoComp/meep/doc/docs/Scheme_Tutorials/Casimir_Forces.md

 ```

-As described in Part II, we add a uniform, frequency-independent D-conductivity $\sigma$ everywhere:
+As described in Part II, we add a uniform, frequency-independent D-conductivity $σ$ everywhere:

 ```scm
  (define Sigma 1)